airo-ugent/airo-tulip/airo-tulip/README.md

 ### Running `airo-tulip` on the KELO

-`airo_tulip.api.server` provides a class `TulipServer` which initializes the KELO platform and accepts an incoming connection from a `airo_tulip.api.client.KELORobile`.
-To accept incoming connections from any device on the network, listen on the IPv4 address `0.0.0.0`.
-The `RobotConfiguration` that must be supplied, is based on how the KELO bricks are mounted.
+`airo_tulip.api.server` provides a class `TulipServer` which initializes the KELO platform.
+It subscribes to topics that can be sent from clients (`airo_tulip.api.client.KELORobile`) to control the KELO robile platform and publishes information about the platform, such as velocity, odometry, and battery status.
+The `RobotConfiguration` that must be supplied to the server, is based on how the KELO bricks are mounted.
 This information is received from KELO robotics together with your platform and is specific to your use case.
 The EtherCAT device is also specific to your platform set-up.